polyfem/polyfem/docs/main.md

 Consider the first time a `polyfem::utils::SparseMatrixCache` object is filled with values.
 Each time `SparseMatrixCache::add_value` is called, the values and their global indices are placed in a temporary buffer.
 It is assumed that a given `polyfem::utils::SparseMatrixCache` always receives each entry from a given element in the same order.

-The first time the matrix is retrieved using `SparseMatrixCache::get_matrix`, the buffered values are written to the actual matrix.
+The first time the matrix is retrieved using `SparseMatrixCache::get_matrix`, `SparseMatrixCache::prune` is called, which writes the buffered values to the actual matrix.
 Then, the stored index information is used to create a mapping from the ordering of values received from a given element to the corresponding CSC-style index.
 In future iterations, instead of recomputing the matrix structure, `polyfem::utils::SparseMatrixCache` uses this cached index to save the given value directly to the CSC-style values array at the correct position.

 ## Building PolyFEM as a stand-alone executable